Social-Evolution-and-Behavior/anTraX/docs/classification.md

 `--classifier <path-to-classifier file>`

 Explicit path to a classifier (`.h5` file created by the train process).
-By default, anTraX will use the classifier file that exist in the default location in the experimental directory `expdir/session/classifier/classifier.h5`.
-If it doesn't exist, an erorr will be raised.
+By default, anTraX will use the classifier file that exists in the default location in the experimental directory `expdir/session/classifier/classifier.h5`.
+If it doesn't exist, an error will be raised.

 `--movlist <list of movie indices>`